 Hazard warning lights.
 These may be used when your vehicle is stationary, to warn that it is temporarily obstructing traffic.
 Never use them as an excuse for dangerous or illegal parking.

 You MUST NOT use hazard warning lights while driving or being towed unless you are on a motorway or unrestricted dual carriageway and you need to warn drivers behind you of a hazard or obstruction ahead.
-Only use them for long enough to ensure that your warning has been observed.
+Use them only for long enough to ensure that your warning has been observed.

-You now have solid proof that the guy parked on double yellow lines outside of a shop is a dirty rule breaker.
+You now have solid proof that the person parked on double yellow lines outside a shop is a rule breaker.

-This rule may seem like a simple and obvious one, but it’s amazing to see how many people violate it each and every day.
+This rule may seem like a simple and obvious one, but it’s remarkable to see how many people violate it every day.
 If you see this around, make sure you hit them with a “Excuse me, you can’t park there, sir”

 Politely, of course.